AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 Plan time for a dry run of the upgrade to ensure that you find, and correct, any invalid references.

-Run the content upgrade in `dry-run` mode to identify any invalid references, by listing them in the log files.
+Run the content upgrade in `dryRun` mode to identify any invalid references, by listing them in the log files.
 You can then fix these references, before running the actual content upgrade.

 ### Enforce a content freeze {#enforce-a-content-freeze}